 Food Distribution Information

-In order to support our students and families during this difficult time, GPS will continue to offer meals to children 18 & under, but we need to implement some changes.
+In order to support our students and families during this difficult time, GPS will continue to offer meals to children 18 & under.
 Students do not need to be present for the meal pick-up.

 GPS Meal Distribution Flyer - effective starting March 25, 2020